nelsonombuya/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10-add.c -  adds two integers and returns the result.

 11-print_to_98.c - prints all natural numbers from n to 98, followed by a new line.

+100-times_table.c - prints the n times table, starting with 0.
+If n is greater than 15 or less than 0 the function should not print anything

+101-natural.c - computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.

+102-fibonacci.c - prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.

+103-fibonacci.c - finds and prints the sum of the even-valued terms in a fibonacci series, followed by a new line.

+104-fibonacci.c - prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line